How To Elope In Rocky Mountain National Park | Revised for 2023

 Your wedding permit does not cover the entrance fee into the park for you or your guests.
 Let your guests know that they will be expected to pay the $30 entrance fee for a one-day pass.
 If you and your guests are staying nearby and want to explore more of RMNP on other days you can also purchase a 7-day entrance pass for $35.
 For the most recent entrance fee prices click here.

-New Regulations for 2023 Elopements and Weddings in Rocky Mountain National Park
+New Regulations for 2025 Elopements and Weddings in Rocky Mountain National Park

-In 2023, RMNP will issue up to 6 wedding permits per day with no more than two weddings per day at each location.
+In 2025, RMNP will issue up to 6 wedding permits per day with no more than two weddings per day at each location.
 May through October has a limit of 60 permits issued per month, and November through April has a limit of 40 permits issued per month, all on a first-served basis.

-The other new regulation that will continue through 2023 is that Rocky Mountain National Park will only allow wedding parties up to 30 people total, with some locations having a lower limit.
+The other regulation that will continue through 2025 is that Rocky Mountain National Park will only allow wedding parties up to 30 people total, with some locations having a lower limit.
 The key to this new rule is that 30 people is the total amount allowed to be present including both your guests and all vendors such as your officiant, videographer, and photographer.

 With Rocky Mountain National Park being a destination for weddings and elopements, it’s crucial that you secure your wedding permit early!
 If you don’t know how to do that, as Colorado elopement photographers and guides, we walk all of our couples through the permit process, give you all the links you need and even help suggest the ideal timeline to reserve your permit to take advantage of the best scenery and lighting.
 Send us a message today and we’ll help you get started!